breakbottle/csJsonVersion/README.md

   var configs = {
        listOfFiles:['../cs-config.json','package.json','bower.json','random.json'],
-       optionalVersion:1.2.3, //The full Semantic Version will be used [ 1.0.3 ]
-       useCommitOptions:false, //Use default commit,tag,push to origin master postCommands:"echo hello world" //cli commands to run after git tag branch:"dev" //no defaults
+       optionalVersion:'1.2.3', //The full Semantic Version will be used [ 1.0.3 ], this is optional, will take the version in the file if no version property in the file will default to 0.1.0 useCommitOptions:false, //Use default commit,tag,push to origin master postCommands:"echo hello world" //cli commands to run after git tag branch:"dev" //no defaults